 Extractor Fans | 31 | 437 |

-Problems with showers and baths were the third complaint with the highest wait times, with an average of a 48 day wait until the issue is resolved.
-These figures suggest that many people are going for longer than a month without a working shower, or worse, no heating for nearly two months.
+Problems with showers and baths were the third most common complaint with the longest wait times, averaging 48 days for resolution.
+These figures suggest that many people are going without a working shower for over a month - or worse, without heating for nearly two months.

 January is the worst month for our bathrooms